CoDeCPH/CoDeCPH.github.io/sponsors/packages.md

 * 2 conference entry passes
 * Booth at the exhibition area, including space for you roll-ups and materials
 * Logo on web, printed program, conference roll-ups and the conference token

+## Community sponsorship
+With more than 300 members CoDe has become a community for enthusiasts of Continuous Delivery.
+Thus, community sponsorships are obviously available alongside the commercial sponsorships.
+Basically, a community sponsorship is an exclusive group ticket valid for 5 people.
+The price of the sponsorship is DKK 15.000,- which is twice the ordinary ticket price.
+In return we have thrown some goodies in the bag, so besides the good community karma you also get valuable exposure of your business within the CoDe community.
+Simply purchase your sponsorship as a group ticket online, where you would also [purchase regular tickets](http://codecph.eventbrite.com){: target="_blank"}.
+In case you have already purchased your tickets, please contact us first, and we will of course deduct the expenses you've already had.<br/>

+####Benefits:
+* 5 conference entry passes
+* Logo on web, printed program, conference roll-ups, and conference token

 ## Happening or gimmick
 * You can sponsor anything from meals, drinks, sweets, swags.
 Let us know what you have in mind, and we'll work something out.